langroid/langroid/docs/quick-start/chat-agent-tool.md

 for function calling, and when the LLM hallucinates malformed JSON, the Pydantic error message is sent back to the LLM so it can fix it!

-## Example: a number guessing game
+## Example: find the smallest number in a list

 Again we will use a simple number-game as a toy example to quickly and succinctly illustrate the ideas without spending too much on token costs.
 This is a modification of the `chat-agent.py` example we saw in an earlier [section](chat-agent.md).
-The idea of this single-agent game is that the agent has in "mind" a list of numbers between 1 and 100, and the LLM has to find at least 4 numbers from this list.
+The idea of this single-agent game is that the agent has in "mind" a list of numbers between 1 and 100, and the LLM has to find out the smallest number from this list.
 The LLM has access to a `probe` tool (think of it as a function) that takes an argument `number`.
-When the LLM "uses" this tool (i.e. outputs a message in the format required by the tool), the agent handles this structured message and responds with the nearest number in the list to the `number` argument.
+When the LLM "uses" this tool (i.e. outputs a message in the format required by the tool), the agent handles this structured message and responds with the number of values in its list that are at most equal to the `number` argument.

 ## Define the tool as a `ToolMessage`